 Debt doesn’t discriminate.
 It affects people from all walks of life.
-The taboo about it means we are more likely to tell our pets rather than our partners about our money worries.
+The taboo about it means we are likelier to tell our pets rather than our partners about our money worries.

 MATT DRONFIELD – HEAD OF DEBT FREE LONDON

-BAGA CHIPZ is an English drag queen, best known for her appearance on Season 1 of RuPaul’s Drag Race UK.
+BAGA CHIPZ is an English drag queen best known for her appearance on Season 1 of RuPaul’s Drag Race UK.
 On 21 August 2019, Chipz was announced as one of the ten queens to be competing in the first UK Drag Race Series.
-Chipz won three challenges and finished in third place and subsequently toured the UK with the rest of the cast.
+Chipz won three challenges, finished in third place, and subsequently toured the UK with the rest of the cast.

-Since then, Baga has kept herself busy appearing on Celebrity MasterChef, ITV series Celebrity Karaoke Club and releasing, and The Circle Celebrity Special.
-She has also most recently appeared on RuPaul’s drag race the UK vs the World and was a finalist.
+Since then, Baga has kept herself busy appearing on Celebrity MasterChef, the ITV series Celebrity Karaoke Club and releasing, and The Circle Celebrity Special.
+She has also most recently appeared on RuPaul’s drag race, the UK vs the World and was a finalist.

 “I am really pleased and honoured to support such an amazing and worthwhile cause, especially during Pride Month to launch this helpline.
 Such an amazing way to help the LGBTQI+ community.
 Now that’s much betta!”
 BAGA CHIPZ JUNE 2022

-SINITTA started her career as an actress and appeared in several West End musicals including Cats, Little Shop of Horrors, Hair and Mutiny!
+SINITTA started her career as an actress and appeared in several West End musicals, including Cats, Little Shop of Horrors, Hair and Mutiny!
 Starring as the leading lady, Maimiti, alongside David Essex.
-Signed by the young Simon Cowell to his record label while still a teenager, Sinitta had 15 international hit pop records.
-She became an official triple threat, dominating the music charts and teen culture during the late ’80s through ’90s globally.
-Since the mid-’00s Sinitta has remained in the spotlight, becoming a mentor to young emerging talent and as Simon Cowell’s right-hand-woman on The X Factor.
+Signed by the young Simon Cowell to his record label while still a teenager.
+Sinitta had 15 international hit pop records.
+She became an official triple threat.
+Dominating the music charts and teen culture globally during the late ’80s through the ’90s.
+Since the mid-’00s, Sinitta has remained in the spotlight, becoming a mentor to young emerging talent and as Simon Cowell’s right-hand-woman on The X Factor.
 Sinitta is the Godmother of Pride London and mentor to LGBTQI+ artists for Pride’s Got Talent.
-Sinitta performs annually on several of the Pride platforms including The BAME Stage and The Women’s Stage.
+Sinitta performs annually on several of the Pride platforms, including The BAME Stage and The Women’s Stage.

 MICHAEL GUNNING is best known for setting numerous national records in swimming for Team Jamaica.
 Alongside being a well-established and successful athlete for Team GB over his competitive swimming career.
 Not only has he made movements for swimming in Jamaica by being crowned the ‘Sportsman of the Year’ in 2018.
 Michael is also admired in the media and entertainment world when he came out as gay.
 He went on to compete at the two previous World Swimming Championships in Budapest and Korea.